justingoncalves34/Cybersecurity_Journey/README.md

    - Qualys Vulnerability Management, Detection, and Response (VMDR)
    - Qualys CyberSecurity Asset Management (CSAM)
    - Qualys Vulnerability Management Scanning (VMS)

+- **Education**:
+   - **University of Massachusetts Dartmouth, North Dartmouth, MA** (2019 - 2020, 2022-2023)
+     Some education with a concentration in Finance and Financial Operations
+     Completed Coursework Included: Business Statistics, Macro-Economics and Micro-Economics, Principles of Accounting, Operations Management, Financial Modeling, Investment Analysis, Financial Markets
+   - **Boston Latin School, Boston, MA** (2013 - 2019)
+     High School Diploma
+     Graduated from a prestigious exam school, which was also the #1 ranked high school in Massachusetts and 33rd in the nation at the time of my graduation.

 ---